 (The article also goes on to say that of those who cycle daily, 43% have fallen from their bikes at some point - mostly by crashing into other cyclists - children aren't necessarily the most attentive when they ride).

 So, why did I include this piece ?
 Well, it's the same story as above.
-Subjective safety is vital if you want people to ride bikes.
+A high degree of subjective safety is vital if you want people to ride bikes.
 Amsterdam appears to many foreigners to be a paradise for cycling, and it has probably the highest cycling rate of any capital city in the western world.
-It doesn't have the lowest rate of cycling in the Netherlands, however it doesn't have the highest either.
-The point is that for all its charm (it's really a marvellous city), it's not quite so subjectively safe for cycling as many of the other cities in the country, and this is reflected in a cycling rate which is lower than it might be.
+However this impression is misleading.
+Amsterdam doesn't have the lowest rate of cycling in the Netherlands, however it doesn't have the highest either.
+For all its charm (it's really a marvellous city for many reasons), it's not quite so subjectively safe for cycling as many of the other cities in the country, and this is reflected in a cycling rate which is lower than it otherwise might be.

 In the Netherlands, having only just over half of all children in the first year of secondary school cycling each day is something that is recognized as a problem.
 It's something to work on and improve.
 Note that it can be expected that by the second year of secondary school, rather a higher percentage of the children will be cycling.